 The process for Non-Anesthetic Teeth Cleaning

 Most pets are very cooperative during the teeth cleaning process.
-All pets are handled gently with care and are treated like our own pets.
-Dogs will lie on the ground comfortably in front of the technician where the mouth can be easily accessed for the cleaning.
+All pets are handled gently with care and are treated like our own.
+Larger pets lie on the ground comfortably in front of the technician where the mouth can be easily accessed for the cleaning.
 (Small pets, including cats, are gently swaddled in a soft towel for the cleaning procedure.)
 The technician gently grasps the muzzle and begins hand-scaling the teeth.
 This is where heavy calculus build up is removed.
-For pets with areas that require a deeper cleaning or for stubborn tartar, an ultrasonic scaler is used (Only on those pets that can tolerate the noise.)
-This tools helps to vibrate away tartar while rinsing with water in areas that are difficult to clean with a traditional hand-scaler.
+For pets with areas that require a deeper cleaning or for stubborn tartar, an ultrasonic scaler is used.
+This tool helps to vibrate away tartar while rinsing with water in areas that are difficult to clean with a traditional hand-scaler.
 Once calculus is removed from all surfaces of the teeth, your pet is ready for the final stages of the cleaning.
 Your pet’s teeth are then polished with a special paste safe for cats and dogs.
-Finally, your pet will receive an oral rinse (Pet grade for what mouth wash is to humans) to kill off any bacteria remaining along the gum lines.
+Finally, your pet will receive an organic oral rinse to fight off any remaining bacteria.

 *All instruments are sterile between pets and new gloves and polisher heads are used to prevent cross contamination.

 *Any pets that exhibit signs of stress may be evaluated by the on-site DVM for light sedation methods to be approved by the pet owner.

-We are able to offer a sedative for those pets that exhibit signs of stress or try to bite.
-The type of sedative that we offer is in the form a shot and is injected into the muscle.
-The tranquilizer consists of Torbugesic and Xylazine.
+We are able to offer a sedative for those pets that exhibit signs of stress are too wiggly or try to bite.
+The type of sedative that we offer is in the form a shot (like a muscle relaxer) and is injected into the muscle.
+Our DVM prefers the use of Xylazine.
 Your pet will be conscious but very relaxed for approximately 1 to 2 hours.
-Recovery may take longer for heavier pets.
+Recovery may take longer for larger or older pets.